Reddone/case-ql/docs/modifier.md

 ## EntityModifier

-Modifiers should be combined together inside a case class in order to construct an EntityModifier:
+Modifiers should be combined together inside a case class T in order to construct an EntityModifier[T <: EntityModifier[T]:

 ```scala
 case class Test(